Data Synchronization

 juicefs sync

-, and access source data via SSH, for example,juicefs sync root@src:/data /jfs/data
+and access the source data via SSH.
+For example,juicefs sync root@src:/data /jfs/data

 list